freeCodeCamp/freeCodeCamp/guide/english/linux/administrative-linux-commands/index.md

 1. `sysctl` Command

 The kernel Linux have several parameters you can control at runtime.
 The sysctl command is the knife you need to do this.
-However, you have to be careful using this command because depending which parameter you modify, your system crashes.
+However, you have to be careful using this command because depending which parameter you modify, your could crash.
 Basically use of this command is: `sysctl <VARIABLE>` where `<VARIABLE>` is the runtime parameter you want to see or modify.
 Some examples of use:

 Example 1: `sysctl -a`: print all parameters availabe Example 2: `sysctl <VARIABLE>`: print the actual value of `<VARIABLE>`.